Speak to an Expert - £35

 Stopping the enforcement

-Being a vulnerable debtor does not exempt you from enforcement or the debt obligation; however, it does provide temporary relief from bailiffs.
+Being a vulnerable debtor does not get you off the hook for the enforcement or the debt, but it does give you temporary respite from bailiffs.

 Bailiffs letter templates - vulnerable people

-If the bailiff has already clamped or removed your vehicle and you possess evidence of your vulnerable status, the bailiff is ineligible to reclaim enforcement stage fees and expenses
+If the bailiff has already clamped or towed your vehicle and you have evidence, you are a vulnerable person; the bailiff is not eligible to recover enforcement stage fees and disbursements.

-You have the right to apply for a detailed assessment hearing to examine the bailiffs fees and ask for the return of your vehicle.
-Additionally, you can seek damages along with your legal expenses.
+You can apply for a detailed assessment hearing and ask for your vehicle to be returned.
+You can ask for damages together with your costs.